srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     You may need to use the **Refresh** button at the top of the pane (to the right of the **Add** button) to see this change.

-### Exercise 3: Create Group Enrollment (X.509 Certificate) in DPS
+#### Task 3: Create Group Enrollment (X.509 Certificate) in DPS

-In this exercise, you will create a new enrollment group within the Device Provisioning Service (DPS) that uses _certificate attestation_.
+In this task, you will create a new enrollment group within the Device Provisioning Service (DPS) that uses _certificate attestation_.

-#### Task 1: Create the enrollment

-1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your resource group tile, click **dps-az220-training-_{your-id}_**.

 1. On the left side of the Device Provisioning Service blade, under **Settings**, click **Manage enrollments**.